sskras/dalykai/interviews/https:/habr.com/ru/post/559014/index-en.md

 All misfortunes first and foremost come from the incompetence and uneducation of those who make decisions.
 If the manager is incompetent, he will not able to make an objective and adequate decision.
 If he is also uncultured, he cannot find a competent person to give him the right advice.
-It is very likely that the choice will fall on a crook who talks the "seemingly right things".
+It is very likely that the choice will fall on a crook who speaks the "seemingly right thing".
 A corrupt environment always develops around incompetent lone leaders.
 Moreover, history knows no exceptions to this, and the community is the clearest example of this.